thesofakillers/anonin/README.md

-AnonIn is a Firefox/Chrome extension that automatically changes LinkedIn visibility to private before visiting a person's profile, changing it back to previous settings when closing the tab.
+AnonIn is a Firefox/Chrome extension that automatically changes LinkedIn visibility to private before visiting a person's profile, changing it back to previous settings when navigating away.

+NOTE TO SELF: considering prompting user to change settings back after period of time; upon tab close seems very difficult and some users may keep tab permanently open.

 ## Development